 - Two confidential recommendations on official EMCC Reference Forms from professional or academic persons (new recommendations are required each year).
 Please print and use the required recommendation forms, accessible from the link above.

 - Pre-Admission test results.
 EMCC requires that all candidates take the Kaplan pre-entrance exam.
 Applicants may sign up for the exam once the application has been submitted.
 The exam will be offered between December and February.
-To schedule your exam, scroll to the bottom of this page and complete the pre-admission testing form.
+To schedule your exam, click on this link and select “Schedule a Nursing Pre-Entrance Exam” on the left, then complete the schedule request form.

 All applicants to Nursing who are offered admission to the program will be required to submit to a national criminal background screening process at their expense within 30 days of acceptance.
 For more complete details regarding this requirement please see Criminal Background Screening.
-If after reading this information you have any questions or concerns, please contact Stacy Green at firstname.lastname@example.org or 207-974-4679.
+If after reading this information you have any questions or concerns, please contact Stacy Green, Director of Admissions, at email@example.com or 207-974-4679.

 To be considered for admission for fall 2018, all prerequisites must be successfully completed prior to February 1.
 Applications of students currently enrolled in prerequisite courses will not be reviewed for admission until a final grade is received.
 The prerequisites (high school equivalent unless otherwise noted) required for admission to EMCC’s 2018 Nursing Program are: